rukkyme/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints all combinations of two letters,except
+prints a number with two decimal places